 - Application: LSAC.org

 - LSAT: Must have been taken within the last 5 years.

-- CAS Report (including LSAT scores, college transcripts and analysis of college transcripts).
-See the LSAC web site for CAS registration.
+- CAS Report: (including LSAT scores, college transcripts and analysis of college transcripts).
 Your official transcripts of all collegiate, graduate and professional study must be sent directly to the CAS.
 Once CAS has received your transcript(s) and LSAT score(s), a report will be generated when we request one.
 You may not send transcripts to the Law School during the application process in lieu of a CAS report.

 - Letter(s) of Recommendation: Each applicant must submit at least one letter of recommendation.
-Letters of recommendation may be sent directly from the recommender, submitted through the CAS Recommendation Service.
-Please do not ask recommender to mail materials directly to the Law School.
+Letters should address your analytical ability, judgment, motivation, communication skills, critical thinking and distinctive talents or experiences.
+If possible, at least one letter should be from a professor, or an individual who has known you in an academic setting.
+Letters of recommendation may be sent directly from the recommender and should be submitted through the CAS Recommendation Service.

 - Optional Statement: You may include an addendum addressing any economic, cultural, and/or societal factors, your academic record, or LSAT results, which would provide the Admissions Committee with additional insight into your application.